logotype-antsroutelogotype-antsroutelogo-antsroute-whitelogotype-antsroute

 AntsRoute vs Urbantz: two approaches to last-mile delivery

-Before even comparing features, it’s important to understand one thing: AntsRoute and Urbantz are designed to address very different levels of operational complexity.
+Before even comparing features, it’s important to understand one thing: AntsRoute and Urbantz are not designed to address the same needs.

 Carte de Bâle affichant des tournées logistiques colorées avec arrêts numérotés.